w3f/Grants-Program/applications/NEFTME.md

 The backend is currently hosted on Heroku and the frontend uses Expo GO to host the app.

 Currently, we are EVM based (smart contracts).
 However, this technical constraint was due to a time urgency and is not final.
 We simply wanted to deploy our dApp and show the world what we can do!
+We want to integrate with a chain that allows us to grow by giving us technical and financial support.
+As said above, the EVM integration is not final and can/will be changed.

 We will now show diagrams detailing our integration.